 Owner-operators cannot deduct expenses for downtime.
 However, owner-operators can claim deductions for expenses that incurred related to driving their truck such as fuel and tolls.

-Let me give you a couple of final tips to make sure you get your tax filing right.
+Let me give you a couple of final tips and tax hacks to make sure you get your filing right.

 Make filing your tax returns easier with the best independent contractor app out there; Bonsai Tax.

 A verbal contract (formally called an oral contract) refers to an agreement between two parties that's made —you guessed it— verbally.